Reena Ninan: Good Trouble Productions (2020–present)

 Ninan has hosted the Ask Lisa Podcast along with psychologist Dr. Lisa Damour to help with parenting tips since the summer of 2020.
-800 people came to Darien High School Auditorium to see Ninan and Damour speak in May of 2023.
+800 people came to Darien High School Auditorium to see Ninan and Damour speak in May 2023.
 AdLarge signed an advertisement partnership deal with the podcast.
 Cathy Csukas, co-CEO and co-founder of AdLarge said, "Their professional and direct advice has drawn an extremely engaged and responsive audience that we're excited to share with our advertisers."

 Since December 2020, Darien TV79 has been the first station to air episodes of Ninan's show The Rebound, stories of how people made it out of their darkest moments to find the light.

+She delivered a message to George Washington University graduates in 2020 via Facebook.

 Since 2021, Ninan has hosted a podcast called HERO: The Hidden Economics of Remarkable Women.
 It is partially funded by Foreign Policy and the Gates Foundation.

+From 2021-2022, Ninan appeared in two C-SPAN Video Library videos to host topics of discussion, including foreign policy with Rep. Bill Keating.